osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  and want to use all the gazebo ROS related packages out-of-the-box, this is the recommended section:

+### ROS2 Eloquent
+ROS2 Eloquent hosts or use the 9.x version of Gazebo.
+For a fully-integrated ROS system, we recommend using the 9.x version of Gazebo.
+The way to proceed is just to use the ROS repository (it will automatically install `gazebo9`) and do ***not*** use the osrfoundation repository.

+### ROS2 Dashing
+ROS2 Dashing hosts or use the 9.x version of Gazebo.
+For a fully-integrated ROS system, we recommend using the 9.x version of Gazebo.
+The way to proceed is just to use the ROS repository (it will automatically install `gazebo9`) and do ***not*** use the osrfoundation repository.

-### Melodic
+### ROS1 Melodic
 ROS Melodic hosts or use the 9.x version of Gazebo.
 For a fully-integrated ROS system, we recommend using the 9.x version of Gazebo.
 The way to proceed is just to use the ROS repository (it will automatically install `gazebo9`) and do ***not*** use the osrfoundation repository.

-### Lunar

-ROS Lunar hosts or use the 7.x version of Gazebo.
-For a fully-integrated ROS system, we recommend using the 7.x version of Gazebo.
-The way to proceed is just to use the ROS repository (it will automatically install `gazebo7`) and do ***not*** use the osrfoundation repository.

-### Kinetic
+### ROS1 Kinetic

 ROS Kinetic hosts or use the 7.x version of Gazebo.
 For a fully-integrated ROS system, we recommend using the 7.x version of Gazebo.
 The way to proceed is just to use the ROS repository (it will automatically install `gazebo7`) and do ***not*** use the osrfoundation repository.

-### Indigo

-ROS Indigo hosts the 2.x version of Gazebo.
-For a fully-integrated ROS system, we recommend using the 2.x version of Gazebo.
-The way to proceed is just to use the ROS repository (it will automatically install `gazebo2`) and do ***not*** use the osrfoundation repository.

 ## Using a specific Gazebo version with ROS
 ***Warning!: Using this option, you won't be able to use any ROS Ubuntu package